poncj/solidity-token-and-airdrop/README.md

 6. Аfter executing the previous command in the terminal we should see the address of the airdrop contract.
 You must copy this address and specify it in your .env as AIRDROP_CONTRACT_ADDRESS.

 This is where the deployment of contracts ends.
-Now we need to configure the files of the production folder
+Now we need to configure the files of the /production/ folder.

 ### How to configure /production/